loafoe/kong-plugin-mtlsauth/README.md

 # kong-plugin-mtlauth

-Authoriation using mTLS certs from Caddy
+Authorization using mTLS certs from Caddy

 ## configuration